 There are tons of medical insurance plans to choose from in Malaysia.
 It can get pretty overwhelming, confusing and complicated at times because everyone is offering so many different variations of the same things.

 This article aims to shed some light on the differences between a standalone and a rider medical insurance — which most of us Malaysians have.
-If you are not sure of how to look for the right medical insurance, this article may give you an idea.
+If you are not sure of how to look for the right medical insurance, this Infographic may give you an idea.